simonwlin/simonwlin.github.io/projects/hotelmangement.md

 The hotel management system has seven features:

-1. Manage Rooms
+1. Manage Rooms: add new rooms, search rooms, and delete rooms.
-2. Check-In Room
+2. Check-In Room: check-in guests.
-3. Available Rooms
+3. Available Rooms: displays a list of available rooms
-4. Search Customer
+4. Search Customer: searches the guest's information
-5. Check-Out Room
+5. Check-Out Room: check-out guests
-6. Guest Summary Report
+6. Guest Summary Report: generates a summary of guests that are checked in.
-7. Exit
+7. Exit: exits the system

+As a result, this project has helped me further improve my coding skills in C++.
+This project has taught me